Your Silicone Breast Implant Options – Denver Aesthetic Surgery

-Patients may choose either saline or silicone breast implants for their breast augmentation.
+Patients may choose either saline or silicone breast implants for their breast augmentation at our plastic surgery practice.
 Silicone implants contain a firm silicone gel filling that, according to many, is similar to the feel of human fat and imitates the natural breast tissue better than saline implants.
 A report by the American Society for Aesthetic Plastic Surgery says that of the 330,631 breast augmentations in 2012, 72 percent used silicone implants compared with 28 percent using saline implants.

 Patients must be 21 years or older to receive silicone implants for breast augmentation in the U.S. They are available to women of any age for breast reconstruction.
 Generally, silicone implants cost more than saline implants.